Achieving good working conditions for women in the horticulture supply chains

 Upholding women’s labor rights

-Many women in African horticulture do not make a living wage, work in unhealthy and unsafe workplaces, are denied basic rights such as maternity leave, and face sexual harassment.
+Many women who work in the African horticulture do not make a living wage.
+They work in unhealthy and unsafe workplaces, are denied basic rights such as maternity leave, and face sexual harassment.
 The Women@Work Campaign aims to change this.
 Upholding the rights of women workers – as embedded in various human rights conventions – improves the position of women, benefits the companies involved and has a positive impact on the economy of a country.
-Read more